mariobox/Hugo-Source/content/book/ikigai.md

 There's plenty of good time for details.
 But there's one bad time: that's when you're paying attention to details instead of taking the big actions.

-Narrow it down to the bare minimum you need to do to get started.
-Do that.
+<mark>Narrow it down to the bare minimum you need to do to get started.
+Do that</mark>.

 Action first.
 Then details.